akhealth/EIS-Modernization/procurement-docs-search/Attachment A - DHSS IT Requirements Agile Acquisition.md

 NIST 800-66 HIPAA control set, though some federally funded systems have additional security control requirements mandated by the sponsoring agency.

+In the case of systems sponsored by the Centers for Medicare and Medicaid Services (CMS), there must be a MARS-e compliant – a different control set than the NIST 800-66 control set – system security plan.
+Attachments H and G do not apply to these scenarios.

 #### Requirement – Security Plan